 False Belief 1:

 “ Conviction will affect immigration status only when the charge has been indicted.”
+(WRONG!)

 Many people have a false belief that a record of conviction will affect immigration status only when the charge has been indicted.
 You should understand that the record of conviction itself can affect immigration status regardless of indictment.
 For example, if you were convicted in Municipal Court for possession of drugs, depending on the record this can affect the defendant’s immigration status.